Claudius Biography

 Born In: Lugdunum

 Claudius (Tiberius Claudius Caesar Augustus Germanicus) was the Roman emperor from 41 AD to 54 AD.
-As the emperor, he is credited to have expanded the Roman Empire to include Britain as a province.
-He was born as the son of Nero Claudius Drusus, a popular and successful Roman general who died when Claudius was just a baby.
-Raised by his mother who never remarried, he grew up to be a clumsy and unattractive young man who also suffered from a limp and slight deafness.
+As emperor, he is credited with expanding the Roman Empire to include Britain as a province.
+He was born the son of Nero Claudius Drusus, a popular and successful Roman general who died when Claudius was just a baby.
+Raised by his mother, who never remarried, he grew up as a clumsy and unattractive young man who also suffered from a limp and slight deafness.
 He was ostracized by his own family because of these factors and was excluded from public office.
-However, his infirmity proved to be a blessing in disguise as the enemies of the noble family did not view him as a serious threat and he escaped the fate of several other nobles who had been assassinated by their rivals.
+However, his infirmity proved to be a blessing in disguise, as the enemies of the noble family did not view him as a serious threat, allowing him to escape the fate of several other nobles who had been assassinated by their rivals.
 His ascent to the throne happened by chance.
-Tiberius, the second emperor of Rome, was his uncle, and when Tiberius's successor Caligula was assassinated in January 41 AD, Claudius was declared the emperor.
-In spite of ascending the throne late in life, and despite not being experienced on the political fronts, he proved to be an efficient administrator.
-He began the conquest of Britain, and his empire underwent a vast expansion under his rule.
-He was also an intellectual and a noted historian who had a keen interest in books and academic study.
+Tiberius, the second emperor of Rome, was his uncle, and when Tiberius's successor, Caligula, was assassinated in January 41 AD, Claudius was declared emperor.
+Despite ascending the throne late in life and lacking political experience, he proved to be an efficient administrator.
+He began the conquest of Britain, and his empire underwent significant expansion under his rule.
+Claudius was also an intellectual and a noted historian with a keen interest in books and academic study.

 Quick Facts